 Town Hall Spaces: Where Everyone Comes Together

 All-hands meetings are important for nurturing organizational culture and employee engagement.
 They ensure everyone hears the same message around the goals and aspirations of the company.
+It’s important to bring everyone together when most of the time they’re scattered across hybrid schedules.
 Town hall spaces should be comfortable and make everyone in the room feel as if they’re on the same footing.

 Project Rooms : Where Specific Projects Get Tackled

-Project rooms should provide opportunities for people to cover the walls with anything related to a project.
+Project “war rooms” should provide opportunities for people to cover the walls with anything related to a project.
 Tape, pushpins, mood boards and writing on glass or walls should be encouraged.
-Whatever it takes to think through options and make the best choice.
+Whatever it takes to think through options and make the best choices, with plenty of opportunity for visual collaboration.
+Anyone coming into the project room should be able to get a sense of what’s been going on, no matter what day they’re in the office.